Chef Yasuo Suetomi is a true master, a genius technician of Japanese food.

 Reservations: Ask your concierge to find out how long in advance they will take the reservations.
 Mine was taken 2 months in advance.
 Cash payment only.

-You can read about my first two visits here.
+You can read about my first two visits and how to make a reservation here.

 It is honestly difficult to understand and appreciate this restaurant.
 In my most recent visit, I got the feeling that Jiro is Zen buddhism for today’s world.